COVID-19 and animals

 The COVID-19 outbreak in people is different to the canine enteric coronavirus that only infects dogs.

-What to do with my pets if I am in quarantine due to COVID-19?
+What to do with my pets if I am in isolation or quarantine due to COVID-19?

 The current spread of coronavirus (COVID-19) is due to transmission between people.
 The World Organisation for Animal Health (OIE) advises there is no evidence of companion animals spreading COVID-19 to people.

 However, if you have tested positive for COVID-19 it is recommended that you avoid close contact with your pets and have another member of your household care for your pets, if possible.
 If you must look after your pet, you should maintain good hygiene, including washing your hands before and after touching animals, food or equipment.

 Unfortunately, if you are in isolation because you have tested positive for COVID-19, or home quarantine because you are a close contact, you are unable to take your pet for a walk or exercise outside your home.
 However, you can still keep your pets mentally stimulated by: